 Professional Japanese chefs have different types of sushi knives in their collection, with each one designed for completing a specific task.
 A beginner chef, like yourself, will not need such an extensive collection when first starting out.

-The two types of sushi knives a beginner should start with is the Deba and Yanagiba knives.
+The two types of sushi knives a beginner should start with are the Deba and Yanagiba knives.
 Here we will explain the function and characteristics of each.

 The deba sushi knife